osemoka/tanks1/README.md

 *Two player adventure - same as adventure mode, but with to human players.

-*Versus - play against another payer on specially designed map for battle.
+*Versus - play against another player on specially designed map for battle.

 *Survival - shoot as many as possible before loose.
 Achieve highscore.